 Briefly, the microfabrication facility cleanroom suite consists of:

 - Class 5 Photolithography Room with a UV flood source and mask aligner, mask writer, Nano-Imprint Lithography system, a spin coater, three 10" hot plates, an HMDS vacuum oven, gravity oven, and a camera-equipped microscope

 - Class 6 Evaluation and Deposition Bay with an ellipsometer, stylus profilometer, probe station, oxygen plasma reactor, electron beam evaporator, DC magnetron sputterer, and a sputter coater

 - Class 6 Plasma tool bay for DRIE Plasma Etching and PECVD

 - Class 7 Wet Lab with dedicated acid, base and HF fume hoods, chemical storage, ultrapure water, wafer dicer and stylus profilometer

 - Class 7 PDMS station with gravity oven, oxygen plasma reactor, PVD chamber, alignment tool, port punch tool and microscopes

 - Class 7 Device Assembly room with hot embossers, CO2 laser engraver, microscopes, drills, furnaces, and a solder station

-- Class 7 3D printer room with stereolithographic and extruded filament 3D printers
+- Class 8 3D printer space with stereolithographic and extruded filament 3D printers

 Select the Equipment tab above for details on the available fabrication equipment in the cleanroom and support spaces.
 Select the Rates & Fees tab for an explanation of hourly rates and billing.
 Select the Resources tab for SOPs, Equipment Manuals and Datasheets.
 Select the Contact tab to find information on our staff and location, or to submit a Service Request.